It’s happening. India is on the move. To put it another way, when a large elephant wakes

 GST Loan Scheme – Companies that have registered MSME certificate can obtain a collateral free loan from the government based on their GST returns filed previously.
 The owners of the MSME should be IT and GST compliant and should have 6-month bank statement available.
 The MSME has access to the loan amount of Rs 10 lakh to Rs.
 1 crore.
 The rate of interest relevant to this loan facility is 8% and can be availed in 60 minutes through GSTIN.

-Articles of Association (AOA) – this document contains rules and regulations for the management of a company’s internal affairs and conduct of its business.
-It defines the relationship of company between its members and directors and relation between members & directors.
+Articles of Association (AOA) – this document contains rules and regulations for the management of the company’s internal affairs and conduct of its business.
+It defines the relationship of company between its members and directors and vice versa.
 It also describes powers of directors.
-Further, the AOA describes the rights and duties of its members as well as the duties and responsibilities of its directors.
-In case of a private limited company, the AOA will contain the restrictions of transfer of shares, if any.
-Also, AOA usually contains the names of first directors of a company.
+Further, the AOA describes the rights and duties of its members as well as the duties, powers and responsibilities of its directors.
+In case of a private limited company, the AOA will contain restrictions on transfer of shares, if any.
+Also, AOA contains the names of first subscribers of a company.

-However, what I’ve noticed that so long as you pay your taxes, you can ‘start’ and then get approval later on in such activities.
+However, what I’ve noticed that so long as you pay your taxes, you can ‘start’ and then get approval later on for some activities.
 There always seems to be a way around these things.
 (This is my personal opinion and not a legal, tax advice – consult accordingly).